|

 - Is the cost of power supplied by BKPC to NEA expensive?

-Rupee devaluation is beyond the control of both the parties and as such, BKPC's tariff cannot be deemed expensive.
+Rupee devaluation is beyond the control of both the parties and as such, BKPC’s change in tariff is merely a reflection of change in foreign exchange rate.

 - What role has BKPC played to help the community of the Project area?

 Over the years BKPC has taken several initiatives to meet its corporate social responsibilities within the area that UBKHEP operates.
 The project has also implemented all Environmental Mitigation measures and related responsibilities in the project area.
-Assistance is provided in the form of grants and subsidies to numerous local schools along with scholarships to students and under-privileged sections of the society in the Phulpingkatti, Tatopani and other VDCs of Sindhupalchowk District.
-Similarly, support is also extended continuously to the local VDCs for health posts, temples & gombas, repair of roads, landslide protection, open water fish stocking program, sports & games, etc. Large amounts are spent annually for the development of local infrastructure, road construction, water supply, environment protection, capacity building, etc. BKPC has spent Rs 50.82 million since its commercial operation on community support activities.
+Assistance is provided in the form of grants and subsidies to numerous local schools along with scholarships to students and under-privileged sections of the society in the Phulpingkatti and Tatopani VDCs of Sindhupalchowk District.
+Similarly, support is also extended continuously to the local VDCs for health posts, temples & gombas, repair of roads, landslide protection, open water fish stocking program, sports & games, etc. BKPC has also provided financial support, jointly with the local Community, to Hindi Health Center, which is operated by Dhulikhel Hospital.
+Large amounts are spent annually for the development of local infrastructure, road construction, water supply, environment protection, capacity building, etc.

 |